 Related Post: Tips for self-care this holiday season

 So, in honor of today being National Stress Awareness Day and April is National Stress Awareness Month, take a moment to think about your own stress level and try integrating these six things into your life to start alleviating it:

 1. Focus on Zen Time – Try dedicating time just for relaxation, when you can clear your mind, maybe with yoga, meditation, a bubble bath or even just sitting outside.

 2. Just Breathe – It’s great to set time aside but sometimes that’s not possible.
-So in high stress moments, try closing your eyes and taking a few deep breathes.
+So in high-stress moments, try closing your eyes and taking a few deep breaths.
 The best part is – you can do it anywhere.

 3. Stop Sweating Small Stuff – It’s important not to invite extra stress into your life.
 Try not to get too emotionally invested into things that don’t directly affect you.
 Research shows that even events like sports games can be adding unneeded stress.